Hernandezn/spring-refresh-2026/README.md

 - **Unit Testing with JUnit & Mockito**

   Unit tests are performed across the application.
-The Controller and Repository layers additionally have @WebMvcTest and @DataJpaTest, respectively, to perform slice testing, for checking HTTP response outputs and database-persisted record outputs.
+The Controller and Repository layers additionally have @WebMvcTest and @DataJpaTest, respectively, to perform slice testing / partial integration testing, for checking HTTP response outputs and database-persisted record outputs.

 - **Selenium Webdriver**